MuhammadUes/Percobaan-/README.md

 # Percobaan-
-This is my new project clone <URL>
+This is my new project
+ clone <URL>
+ git add .